angular/components/src/material/button/button.md

 approach this to the consuming app.

 ### Extended fab buttons
-Traditional fab buttons ar circular and only have space for a single icon.
+Traditional fab buttons are circular and only have space for a single icon.
 However, you can add the `extended` attribute to allow the fab to expand into a rounded rectangle shape with space for a text label in addition to the icon.
 Only full sized fabs support the `extended` attribute, mini fabs do not.